shopsys/shopsys/docs/upgrade/UPGRADE-v8.1.0-dev.md

             ```
     - class `DateTimeFormatter` no longer supports extending via `shopsys.entity_extension.map` as it is not entity
         -if you have extended this class with `shopsys.entity_extension.map`, register your class for `DateTimeFormatterInterface` in `services.yml` instead
-    - protected property `Product::sellingFrom` and `Product::sellingTo` are deprecated in favor of `Product::sellingFromDateTime` and `Product::sellingToDateTime`, change your usages accordingly
     - if you use any custom date-time related FormTypes, set option `view_timezone` to value provided by `DisplayTimeZoneProviderInterface` class
         - you can find inspiration in new [`Shopsys\FrameworkBundle\Form\DateTimeType`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Form/DateTimeType.php) FormType, or you can use this FormType directly